pythonicmux/multiorderAlgorithm/README.md

 internal robot "state" and backtrack on all possible moves that the robot can do given its current state.
 It recurses and views all possible next states to try to find a solution.

+### Complexity

+The state space is all possible robot states, i.e. all possible combos of current orders with elapsed delivery times * all current robot locations, and the backtracking algorithm will need to search possibly all of them.

+The robot can have nC1 + nC2 + ... nCn 2^n possibilities for current orders, and taking into account the different elapsed delivery times, the complexity becomes <max HRTT of any order>*2^n = O(2^n).
+If this problem is NP-hard, which it likely is, then this is the best complexity we can get for a solution (assuming P != NP).

 ## API overview

 ### `MultiOrderNode` class